 "Despite being introduced to San Diego in 1975 the U3A movement, as such, has not struck a responsive chord with aging Americans.
 Part of the reason for this can, perhaps, be attributed to the wide range of competing, professionally organised programs.
 The internationally known Elderhostel program, which also began in 1975, and a number of other large programs having many elements in common with both the French and British models of U3A are described by Knox (1993), and Moskow-McKenzie and Manheimer (1993).

-Soon, there were Latin, Psychology, German, Philosophy, Painting and Drawing classes and groups such as Walking for Pleasure and Camera Club followed.
-Subsequently a variety of subjects were added and now, only four years later, we have thirty volunteer tutors providing about 40 classes in Logan City.
+Soon there were Latin, Psychology, German, Philosophy, Painting and Drawing classes and groups such as Walking for Pleasure and Camera Club followed.
+Subsequently a variety of subjects were added and the list grows and changes.
 Under its local committee, U3A Brisbane’s Logan District continues to go from strength to strength.